 While this view is pretty high up in the sky, don't be intimidated!
 The overlook of downtown and the 360 Bridge is actually more of a tourist destination than a workout, and is a great hot-spot for picture-taking and those on an adventurous date.
 When you reach the top of the 102-stair climb, you can rest at the view deck and pavilion before making your way back down.
 (Pro-tip: take your date to the top for a romantic picnic!)

 To get to Mount Bonnell, take 35th Street west over MoPac past Camp Mabry.
 After taking a left at the fork onto Old Bull Creek Road, take a right on Mount Bonnell Road and move up the hill, where you will then see parking to your left.
-All of this is free and, because of its accessibility, is great for all ages!
+All of this is free and, because of the short hike, is great for all ages!

 As always, no matter what you do in Austin, wear sunblock, drink water and, yes, you can also bring your dog.